Mugisha8/life-prognosis-management-tool/README.md

 Before running the application, ensure you have the following installed on your system:

-Java Development Kit (JDK) 8 or higher
+Java Development Kit (JDK) 8 or higher,
-Git Bash (for running the Bash scripts on Windows) OpenSSL (for password hashing)
+Git Bash (for running the Bash scripts on Windows), OpenSSL (for password hashing),
 A Unix-like terminal (for non-Windows users)

 How to Run the Application